Tuesday, August 11 Qausuittuq (Resolute Bay)

 In 1845, Sir John Franklin set out from England with HMS Erebus and Terror, attempting to sail through the Northwest Passage.
 Franklin’s party overwintered at Beechey Island where three of his men died.
 Numerous search parties later used Beechey as a depot and rendezvous.
 Amundsen, Bernier, and Larsen all visited Beechey.
 Thomas Morgan of HMS Investigator was buried there in 1854 alongside Franklin’s men.
 The graves and the ruins of Northumberland House are a haunting memorial.

-Spend the day exploring the ocean wilderness of Tallurutiup Imanga (Lancaster Sound).
+Spend four days exploring the ocean wilderness of Tallurutiup Imanga (Lancaster Sound).
 In August of 2017, this enormous body of water was declared a National Marine Conservation Area.
 Large populations of marine mammals, including narwhal, beluga, and bowhead whales transit and feed in this area.
 There is a great selection of landing sites available to choose from, depending on weather, wildlife, and sea conditions.

 Mittimatalik is a bustling Arctic community in a beautiful setting.
 The views of nearby Bylot Island are stunning.
 You will have a chance to explore the town, including its excellent library and other facilities.
 A cultural presentation at the Community Hall is not to be missed—arts and crafts may be available here, too.
 The Northern and Co-op stores offer a unique perspective on life in the Arctic, and sometimes have carvings as well.